vallard/K8sServerless/kubernetes/README.md

 kube-system   Active    2d
 ```

-Kubernetes resources (like Pods, Config Maps, Secrets, etc) live in a namespace.
+Kubernetes resources (like Pods, ConfigMaps, Secrets, etc) live in a namespace.

-Let's create a namespace called `test`
+Let's create a new namespace called `test`.

 ```
 kubectl create namespace test